Maura O'Connell

-Maura O'Connell (born 16 September 1958) is an Irish singer and actress.
+Maura O'Connell (born 16 September 1958) is an Irish singer.
 She is known for her contemporary interpretations of Irish folk songs, strongly influenced by American country music.

 Background

 O'Connell was born in Ennis, the main town in County Clare, in the west of Ireland.
 Born into a musical family, O'Connell was the third of four sisters.
 Her mother's family owned Costello's fish shop in Ennis where O'Connell worked until music became her full-time career.
-She grew up listening to her mother's light opera, opera, and parlor song records.
+She grew up listening to her mother's light opera, opera, and parlour song records.
 Her father's interest leaned towards the rebel ballads.
 Despite the presence of classical music in the house, O'Connell got very involved in the local folk club scene and together with Mike Hanrahan, who later fronted trad/rock outfit Stockton's Wing, they performed a country music set, as a duo called 'Tumbleweed'.

 O'Connell attended St Joseph's Secondary School in Spanish Point from 1971 to 1974, where she took part in the school choir.
-She was also part of the "Cúl Aodha Choir", led by Peader Ó Riada, that sang at the funeral of Willie Clancy in 1973.
+She was also part of the "Cúl Aodha Choir", led by Peadar Ó Riada, that sang at the funeral of Willie Clancy in 1973.